Kingston ᛫ January 29 – February 4, 2018

 Unfortunately, it wasn’t allowed to take pictures inside the house.
 The maybe most surprising and funny thing I learned about him that day was that he liked denim so much that even his bed sheets and pillowcases were made of denim.
 He had a nice big bed, but I just can’t imagine it to be very comfortable. 😀

 One thing I didn’t like about the city was the traffic though.
-Luckily, our host had a car and drove us to many places but a big part of the time we spend in the car stuck in traffic.
+Luckily, our host had a car and drove us to many places but a big part of the time we spent in the car was stuck in traffic.

 One Love mural at Tuff Gong International, Kingston